MarkvanMents/docs/content/developerportal/deploy/ibm-cloud.md

     {{% alert type="warning" %}}In your initial deployment, do not remove any of the services with the status **Services To Be Bound**.
-For a new app, these services are all required for the correct deployment of the app.{{% /alert %}}
+For a new app, these services are all required for the correct deployment of the app.{% endhint %}

 5. Click **Continue** to continue to the Start Application confirmation page.